SumoLogic/sumologic-documentation/docs/search/Live-Tail/Troubleshooting-Live-Tail.md

 your search into a smaller area, and produce fewer log messages.
 If not, your session may be ended.

-If you do make your filter more specific, and you still don't see many messages, this may be caused by the underlying metadata fields being too big.
+If you do make your filter more specific, and you still do not see many messages, this may be caused by the underlying metadata fields being too big.